davidchaimsmirnoff/PDF_SELECTOR/README.md

 **This project is a PDF text selection tool that takes advantage of browser-based PDF viewers to extract, edit, and manipulate text.
 Modern web browsers can recognize ASCII text and even roughly pick up specialized scripts like Rashi script in PDFs.
 This application builds on that capability, allowing users to select text, automatically insert it into an interactive HTML editor, and make quick modifications.**

-**Additionally, the extracted text can be seamlessly transferred into translation models or LLMs such as ChatGPT, Claude, or Perplexity AI for interlinear translation or further processing.
+**Additionally, the extracted text can be seamlessly transferred into large translation models or LLMs such as ChatGPT, Claude, or Perplexity AI for interlinear translation or further processing.
 This tool is particularly valuable for researchers, students, and professionals working with historical manuscripts or multilingual texts.**

 <p align="center">
   <img src="images/NotesPreview.png" alt="Notes Preview">